Find Affordable College Courses

 University Park, IL

-With a ranking of #7, Governors State University did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
+Governors State University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
+It came in at #7 on the list.
 GSU is a small public school located in the rural area of University Park.

 About 89% of the students majoring in health and medical administrative services at the school are women while 11% are male.